Shubham1Jain/CustomNav/README.md

 - `translateX/Y`: Moves the main screen to reveal the drawer
 - `borderRadius`: Rounds the corners of the main screen when drawer is open
 - Clamps and timing functions to ensure smooth animation

-## Troubleshooting

-If you experience animation flickers at the end of the drawer animation, make sure you're using the latest React Native Reanimated library and that extrapolation is properly clamped.

 ## Learn More